ConnectNowUK/docs/docs/queue-system/user-guide/concept-overview.md

 A user of the Queue System in your company is a person that is either an agent, a staffing manager, or a company manager.
 For the purposes of this guide, people asking the questions (e.g. your customers) are not considered "users".

+### Query

+An incoming support request; includes the link to where the query is being discussed (e.g. ConnectNow Chat, Zoom, or other).

 ## Queue routing logic

 Each user has zero, one, or more skills assigned to them by a user with manager permissions.
 As an example, a user may be assigned the skills "Apple Hardware", "German", "English", "Printer Support".
 With these skills, it is trivial to see that this example-user can speak both German and English, and can help with both printers and physical devices made by the Apple company.